 One frustrating aspect of becoming a Software Developer is that the tools and technologies you have to learn are rarely explained or written about from a beginner’s perspective.
 I often find I have to read a couple of articles on a certain topic to get a full understanding – even when the topic turns out to be incredibly basic when you finally understand it.
 Software documentation is usually one of the worst offenders in this arena.

-I found this to be true with git when I was trying to level up as a self-taught Developer.
+I found this to be true with Git when I was trying to level up as a self-taught Developer.
 The good news is that having used it for a couple of years now, I can say that it’s not at all difficult to learn.
-I remember my exact thoughts when picking it up initially, however, and just couldn’t wrap my head around why you would use this tool.
-This was perhaps because, at that time, I was developing only basic static HTML/CSS websites with a simple text editor, and uploading them via FTP to the web.
-I had no command line knowledge at all (which was another hurdle I had to cross before learning
+I remember my exact thoughts when picking it up initially, and just couldn’t wrap my head around why you would use this tool.
+This was perhaps because, at that time, I was developing only the most basic static HTML/CSS websites in my own time.
+I had no command-line knowledge at all (which was another hurdle I had to cross before learning

 Git is known as a version control system or VCS, but what does that mean, exactly?
 From the official git docs –